Best App to Stop Mindless Scrolling (iPhone, 2026)

 Why willpower-based blockers fail at mindless scrolling

-The structural mismatch is timing.
-The user's window of conscious decision occurs before they pick up the phone.
-By the time the app is open, the scrolling has already started.
-The user is not choosing to scroll.
-The user is observing themselves scrolling.
+The mismatch is timing.
+The window of conscious decision closes before the phone is even in hand.
+By the time the app is open, the scroll has already started.
+Nobody is really choosing to scroll here.
+They are just watching themselves do it.

 Apple Screen Time's Ignore Limit button hits exactly this failure mode.
 The user encounters the limit, taps Ignore, and resumes.
 The dismiss decision is made in the same autopilot mode that produced the scrolling in the first place.
 Apps that require an in-moment choice to honor the limit fail because the in-moment choice is exactly what the user has lost access to.